EmmanuelM-A/ifogsim-wot-extension/README.md

 # iFogSim Web of Thing Extension

+## About

+This project is part of my third-year dissertation for my Computer Science Course.
+It focuses on addressing challenges in IoT system development by automating the integration and simulation of IoT devices.
+The tool leverages IoT Thing Descriptions (TDs) from the Web of Things (WoT) standard and integrates with iFogSim to enhance interoperability, scalability, and testing efficiency.

 ## Overview
 The Internet of Things (IoT) is expanding rapidly, with new devices continuously introduced to enhance capabilities.
 However, this growth presents significant challenges for IoT developers, who must integrate,